itsdlow/itsdlow.github.io/_portfolio/2020-06-12-multithreaded-audio-engine.md

 ## The Experience

-This project was the result of 20+ hours of work in a 10 week multithreaded architecture course at DePaul University.
+This project was the result of 20+ hours per week of work in a 10 week multithreaded architecture course at DePaul University.
 And to date (11/20), is the project I am most proud of.
 As it was for a class, we were restricted to only the most basic threading tools, mutexes.
 And with that, were to focus on creating a clean architecture, considerate of the fact we were programming an interface for programmers to use as a extension of a game engine.

 ## The Architecture